nyakaspeter/Raven-Torrent/documents/api/subtitlesbyimdb.md

-# Search Subtitles By Imdb Id
+# Search subtitles by IMDB id

 Search subtitles for movies or tv shows by IMDB id.